arkouda-www/arkouda-www.github.io/README.md

 ## Editing the Site

-Generally, each page on the site has a corresponding Markdown file.
-For the landing page (which is currently the only page on the site), this Markdown file is `content/_index.md`.
-Thus, to edit things like the quotes, graphs, and other text on the landing page, you'll want to edit this file.
+Generally, each part on the site has a corresponding Markdown file.
+The sections on the main page each have their own file; for instance, the section of quotes from Arkouda users is in `content/sections/quotes.md`.
+To edit things like the quotes, graphs, and other text on the landing page, you'll want to edit their files.
+The `content/sections` folder contains the sectons on the main page (which is currently the only page on the site).

 Another file plays a role in what gets displayed on the screen: `hugo.toml`.
 This file is intended for editing things that show up across the entire site.